 - You want aptX codec support

-Retaining most of the core features that made the 2020 Pixel Buds so good and solving the dropouts, and dropping the price to $100 was enough for me to give these an unqualified recommendation.
+Retaining most of the core features that made the 2020 Pixel Buds so good, solving the dropouts, and dropping the price to $100 was enough for me to give these an unqualified recommendation.

 Google Pixel Buds A-Series

 At $100, Google's Pixel Buds A-Series live up to the value-but-not-cheap reputation forged by the Pixel A phone line.
-Excellent sound and comfort combine with useful features like always-on Google Assistant and a superb onboarding experience, which forgive a lack of wireless charging and active noise cancelation.t
+Excellent sound and comfort combined with useful features like always-on Google Assistant and a superb onboarding experience forgive a lack of wireless charging and active noise cancelation.t

 This article was originally published in June 2021.
 It was updated in December 2021 with the following changes.